 Children

-This plan covers children through age 18 who are dependents of Washington State residents.
+This plan covers children through age 18 who are Dependents of Washington State residents.
+Members who turn 19 while enrolled in this plan will continue to receive pediatric benefits until the next renewal of this plan.

 How to enroll